Skip to main content

 Roles and site access for users

-The text in this article primarily focuses on roles and site access for users, but it also applies to roles and site access for applications.
+The text in this article primarily focuses on user roles and site access, but it also applies to application roles and site access.

 The Roles and site access tab (via: menu Users > click on a user) lists the sites to which the user has been granted access and the roles the user has been assigned.

-When creating a new user, you first grant the user access to sites, and in the next step, you grant feature permissions by assigning roles.
+When creating a new user, first grant the user access to sites, then assign feature permissions by assigning roles.

-Additionally, existing users can modify their site access and assigned roles by using the three dots button on this page.
+Additionally, existing users can modify their site access and assigned roles using the three-dot button on this page.

 Granting site access to users

 First, you choose which sites to give the user access to.
 This can be a selection of sites or the full organization.
-If you choose full organization, the user will have access to all sites, including sites added to the organization in the future.
+If you choose the full organization option, the user will have access to all sites, including any added to the organization in the future.

 Assigning roles to users